Atheek-Fareez/AI_Chat_Bot/README.md

 ## 📜 Research Reference

-> Fareez, A. et al. (2024–2026). *"From Confusion to Clarity: IT Undergraduates, Industry Expectations, and the Role of Quality Internships."* — Unpublished Research Paper.
+Atheek Fareez, A. et al. (2024–2026). *"From Confusion to Clarity: IT Undergraduates, Industry Expectations, and the Role of Quality Internships."* — Unpublished Research Paper.

 ---